billderose-zz/perceptron/README.md

 ==
 So where exactly do these weights come from?
 This is where our learning algorithm comes in.
 We briefly outline the steps it takes here, but for a more in-depth look check out the `Perceptron` function in the R source file.

-1. Initialize w<sub>0</sub> = - threshold and all other weights to random values (I use random uniform but random normal are OK).
+1. Initialize w<sub>0</sub> = - threshold and all other weights to random values (we use random uniform here but random normal are OK, too).
 2. While any point is misclassified:
-   ..1.
-For each observation:
+   1. For each observation:
-	..1.
-If label and classification conflict, update weight and continue
+     1. If label and classification conflict, update weight and continue

 That's it, pretty simple.
 In each iteration we compute our "expected" classification for each observation.
 If that expectation does not match the label for that observation, the weights are updated accordingly so that we are more likely to correctly classify that observation in the future.
+Neural networks are multi-layer perceptrons that combine many linear boundaries to create more complex classifiers.

 Examples
 ==
 2D
 ---
-As is, the code can handle as many dimensions as you'd like but for simplicity's sake I'd like to show an example in 2D and one in 3D.
+As is, the code can handle as many dimensions as you'd like but for simplicity's sake we present examples in two and three-dimensions

 In 2D we set our threshold to 0.75 and generate our data using `Random.Unit(1000, 2, 0.75)`: ![Simple 2D Data](plots/2Dplot.jpeg)